JeffWeinell/REEs/README.md

 *Thamnophis sirtalis* | Colubridae (Natricinae) | GCF_001077635.1
 *Vipera berus berus* | Viperidae (Viperinae) | GCA_000800605.1

-I queried each *T. sirtalis* exon against each squamate genome using **tblastx** (allowing up to 50 matches to be saved per query).
-This step produces a Hit Table for each species with stats on each query/target match, including the bitscore, which is a measurement how good the match is (how likely the match corresponds to homology).

 ```
-### URLs to the genomes used are held in a matrix that can be accessed using the REEs::datasets function.
+### URLs to the genomes used are held in a matrix that can be accessed with the REEs::datasets function.
 Anolis.carolinensis.genome_url          <- REEs::datasets(1)[which(datasets(1)[,1]=="Anolis carolinensis"),2]
 Gekko.japonicus.genome_url              <- REEs::datasets(1)[which(datasets(1)[,1]=="Gekko japonicus"),2]
 Pagona.vitticeps.genome_url             <- REEs::datasets(1)[which(datasets(1)[,1]=="Pagona vitticeps"),2]